 - Unsubstantiated lack of evidence of weight This finding should be used when there is not enough evidence to properly investigate the allegation, or the small amount of evidence available is contradictory or confusing.
 There is not enough evidence to establish whether the reportable conduct did or did not happen. - Unfounded This finding should be used when there is strong evidence that the reportable conduct did not happen.
 The evidence suggests that it is more likely than not that the reportable conduct did not happen. - Conduct outside scheme This finding should be used when the decision maker has investigated the conduct and, although the conduct occurred, it does not fit any of the types of reportable conduct listed in the Act.
-An example of this might be slapping a child's hand away from a hot stove. - o The reasons for the finding, which should explain: - How the investigation was done. - The evidence that was collected and how it was assessed. - Whether the evidence was relevant and reliable. - How the evidence supported or contradicted the allegation of Reportable Conduct. - How convincing the evidence was in all of the circumstances. - Seek help from the Commission if there are any concerns or guidance is required: Phone 1300 78 29 78 - Understand that the Reportable Conduct Scheme does not replace the legal requirement to report allegations to the Victoria Police.
+An example of this might be slapping a child's hand away from a hot stove.

+The reasons for the finding, which should explain:

+- How the investigation was done. - The evidence that was collected and how it was assessed. - Whether the evidence was relevant and reliable. - How the evidence supported or contradicted the allegation of Reportable Conduct. - How convincing the evidence was in all of the circumstances. - Seek help from the Commission if there are any concerns or guidance is required: Phone 1300 78 29 78 - Understand that the Reportable Conduct Scheme does not replace the legal requirement to report allegations to the Victoria Police.

-MANAGEMENT/NOMINATED SUPERVISORS/RESPONSIBLE PERSONS WILL ENSURE:
+THE APPROVED PROVIDER/NOMINATED SUPERVISORS WILL ENSURE:

-- a robust recruitment process is implemented with effective pre-employment screening including at least 2 reference checks, WWCC and where applicable National Police criminal history checks - induction includes relevant information on child safe practices adhering to the new Child Safe Standards, Code of Conduct, strategies that identify, assess and minimise risks to children and mandatory reporting procedures - that they, and all employees have an in-depth understanding of the Reportable Conduct Scheme and how to notify reportable conduct - all employees are aware of who holds the position of 'head of organisation' - there are systems in place to prevent child abuse - that they, and all educators and staff maintain a current Working with Children Check
+- a robust recruitment process is implemented with effective pre-employment screening including at least 2 reference checks, WWCC and where applicable National Police criminal history checks - induction includes relevant information on child safe practices adhering to the Child Safe Standards, Code of Conduct, strategies that identify, assess and minimise risks to children and mandatory reporting procedures - new employees (including the nominated supervisor and staff members), students and volunteers are to familiarise themselves with the Child Protection Policy to understand the Child Protection Law and their obligations and mandatory reporting duties to ensure the safety and well-being of children at the service - that they, and all employees have an understanding of the Reportable Conduct Scheme and how to notify reportable conduct

-- that they, and all educators and staff follow policies and procedures concerning Child Protection,

-Child Safe Environments- including the new Child Safe Standards for Victoria and Reportable Conduct - allegations are immediately brought to the attention of the Head of the organisation - that they will notify the Commission of any alleged Reportable Conduct if the Head of the organisation fails to do so for any reason - educators employ 'active supervision' strategies at all times - visitors, students are never left with children unsupervised - all staff, educators and families have been notified in writing about CCTV surveillance devices utlised in the Service (if applicable)
+- all employees are aware of who holds the position of 'head of organisation' - there are systems in place to prevent child abuse - that they, and all educators and staff maintain a current Working with Children Check - all student and volunteer WWCCs are verified prior to placement.
+Any visitor who has direct contact with children will be required to provide a WWCC for verification prior to coming into contact with children.
+The approved provider will keep a record for each day a student or volunteer participates in the service including date and hours of participation - that they, and all educators and staff follow policies and procedures concerning Child Protection, Child Safe Environments, Child Safety and Wellbeing- including the Child Safe Standards for Victoria and Reportable Conduct - allegations are immediately brought to the attention of the Head of the organisation - that they will notify the Commission of any alleged Reportable Conduct if the Head of the organisation fails to do so for any reason - educators employ 'active supervision' strategies at all times - visitors, students are never left with children unsupervised - all staff, educators and families have been notified in writing about CCTV surveillance devices utilised in the Service (if applicable)